Stabilizations of $\mathbb{E}_\infty$ Operads and $p$-Adic Stable Homotopy Theory: The Adjoint to Spectral Cochains

 of degree $n+1$ (note that here in the source we are taking chains on a spectrum while in the target we are taking chains on a based simplicial set).
-This isomorphism is given by sending $[n,e,x]$ (see Remark~\ref{rmk:spec_chain_notation} for this notation) in $\Delta_{d+}$, which is of degree $e-n$, to $[\Sigma x]$ in $\Sigma \Delta_{d+}$, which is of degree $e+1$; that this is an isomorphism follows from Proposition~\ref{prop:nd_susp}.
-Next, note that we have an isomorphism of differential graded $\F_p$-modules
+This isomorphism is given by sending $[n,e,x]$ (see Remark~\ref{rmk:spec_chain_notation} for this notation) in $\Delta_{d+}$, which is of degree $e-n$, to $[\Sigma x]$ (see Definition~\ref{def:susp_simps} for this notation) in $\Sigma \Delta_{d+}$, which is of degree $e+1$; that this is an isomorphism follows from Proposition~\ref{prop:nd_susp}.
+Next, note that we have another isomorphism of differential graded $\F_p$-modules